Watch: Driver trapped trying to save truck as wall of muddy water slams into California town

-The woman jumped into the truck and slammed it into reverse, but moments later, a surge of water and mud overtook the truck and the edge of the parking lot, pulling the truck deeper into the muck.
+The man jumped into the truck and slammed it into reverse, but moments later, a surge of water and mud overtook the truck and the edge of the parking lot, pulling the truck deeper into the muck.

 REMNANTS OF MARIO TRIGGER MUDSLIDES AS RAIN SURGES ACROSS SOUTHERN CALIFORNIA

-The truck became stuck, but luckily remained in relatively shallow mud as much deeper and powerful currents raced by uncomfortably close.
+The truck became stuck, but luckily remained in relatively shallow mud as much deeper and more powerful currents raced by uncomfortably close.

 The flooding left a trail of mud and damage as it swept through the area.
 Multiple other cars were seen trapped up to their tires in mud, while officials reported some power lines were also compromised.